SupremeToday Landscape Ad

 2006 Supreme(SC) 671

-Daljit Singh – Appellant
+Daljit Singh and Others — Appellants

-State Of Punjab Through Secretary Home Affair – Respondent
+State of Punjab Through Secretary Home Affair — Respondent

 JUDGMENT